 Central African Republic

 DRC has been present in CAR since 2007.
-First in Paoua in the north western Ouham-Pendé district and has since expanded to the Ouham and Bamingui-Bangoran districts in the northern part of CAR.
-Despite instability, DRC remains present in Ouham and Ouham Pendé, which have been hit hard by the conflict.
-DRC’s country headquarters is based in Bangui, where they also have activities ongoing.
+Initially, activities first began in Paoua in north western Ouham-Pendé and since then, DRC expanded into Ouham and Bamingui-Bangoran prefectures in the northern part of CAR.
+Despite the volatile situation, DRC remains present in Ouham and Ouham-Pendé which are the two prefectures hardest hit by conflict.
+In addition, DRC’s country Headquarters is based in Bangui where there are also operational activities.

-In CAR DRC implements protection, social cohesion, emergency mediation and dialogue facilitation at community level, livelihoods, food security, shelter and WASH programmes.
-One of DRC’s flagship programmes is the “Ligne Verte”, a highly innovative and acclaimed protection telephone hotline, with a nationwide coverage, which the population can use if they experience abuses.
+In CAR, DRC implements protection, social cohesion, emergency mediation and dialogue facilitation at community level, livelihoods, food security, shelter and WASH programmes.
+One of DRC’s flagship programmes is the “Ligne Verte” in Bangui, a highly innovative and acclaimed protection telephone hotline, with a nationwide coverage, which the population can use if they experience abuses.
 They can receive support while also providing an overview of violations or human rights abuses.

 In rural areas DRC strongly supports food security and livelihoods activities to nearly 100,000 people affected by conflict through distribution of seeds and tools, livestock and through creating income generating activities.
 DRC is carrying out is protection monitoring activities in the Northern districts and furthermore implements social cohesion activities amongst communities affected by conflict.

 DRC is now also working on durable solutions by accompanying the return of IDPs and refugees in stabilised areas, while supporting shelter, sustainable agriculture and the resumption of small businesses and trade.
 In this complex environment DRC works with different partners to reinforce the resilience capacities of returnees and resident communities.